Freedom of speech in the United States: College campuses

 Donald Trump promised in his 2024 presidential campaign to crack down on pro-Palestinian student protesters.
-Trump administration’s battle with higher education includes deportations of pro-Palestinian international students.
+The Trump administration's battle with higher education includes deportations of pro-Palestinian international students.

-In February 2025, Leo Terrell, the chair of the Department of Justice's Task Force to Combat Antisemitism, announced that he would investigate Columbia University, Harvard University, George Washington University, Johns Hopkins University, New York University, Northwestern University, Berkeley University, the University of California, the University of Minnesota, and the University of Southern California as part of the Department of Justice's broader investigation into antisemitism on college campuses.
+In February 2025, Leo Terrell, the chair of the Department of Justice's Task Force to Combat Antisemitism, announced that he would investigate Columbia University, Harvard University, George Washington University, Johns Hopkins University, New York University, Northwestern University, the University of California, Berkeley, the University of California, Los Angeles, the University of Minnesota, and the University of Southern California as part of the Department of Justice's broader investigation into antisemitism on college campuses.